StressFreeSites/social-media-badge-widget/readme.txt

 The width option sets the width, if possible, of the embedded social media channel information so that it appears at the correct width for you website.
 This should be set to the width of the widget in the sidebar.

+= Can social media channels be hidden? =

+Yes, just do not enter any information for that social media channel and that section will not show up.

 == Screenshots ==

 1. Widget front end - overview.